• Skip to primary navigation

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-These Crock Pot Ribs are legit!
+These Crock Pot Baby Back Ribs are legit!
 You don’t need a smoker or to heat up your kitchen with the oven for hours.
 Your slow cooker and a few minutes under the broiler will do all the hard work for you, resulting in fall-off-the-bone, caramelized BBQ pork ribs.

 Why We Love These Ribs in the Crock Pot